yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 For comparison, when you do this with NVIDIA, they *hire* you.

 We’re left with no option but to mitigate the crashes as much as we can.
-To do so, Morph {{< gh-hovercard "10110" "disabled compute shaders" >}} entirely for Intel Windows drivers, ensuring games like `The Legend of Zelda: Breath of the Wild` can even be booted, let alone playable.
+To do so, Morph {{< gh-hovercard "10110" "disabled compute shaders" >}} entirely for Intel Windows drivers, ensuring games like `The Legend of Zelda: Breath of the Wild` can still boot―even though they'll have gameplay issues as a result.

 This isn’t enough to solve all crashes.
 Some games like `Xenoblade Chronicles 3` will still crash the shader compiler.
 We haven't diagnosed this yet, but believe that it's likely closely related to the same issue we have already reported.